dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

   - `WorkflowRuntime`: Allows you to register workflows and workflow activities
   - `DaprWorkflowContext`: Allows you to [create workflows]({{< ref "#write-the-workflow" >}})
   - `WorkflowActivityContext`: Allows you to [create workflow activities]({{< ref "#write-the-workflow-activities" >}})
-- HTTP API calls.
+- API calls.
 In the example below, these calls start, pause, resume, purge, and terminate the workflow.

 ```python
 from dapr.ext.workflow import WorkflowRuntime, DaprWorkflowContext, WorkflowActivityContext